 NOTE – The characteristics and protection criteria should not have any adverse effect to Appendix 30B of the Radio Regulations

-Annex 1 Technical characteristics and protection criteria
+Annex 1 Technical characteristics and protection criteria for systems operating in the aeronautical mobile service

-[Editor’s note: The current version revision of Recommendation ITU-R M.2116-0 and Report ITU-R M.2119-0 contains characteristics as well as protection criteria for certain systems in the aeronautical mobile service in the frequency band 4 800-4 990 MHz.
-It should be checked if the above mentioned documents including their possible revisions contain necessary information (e.g. deployment parameters) for sharing studies of AMS and MMS stations located in the international airspace / waters.]1 Introduction
+1 Introduction

-Systems and networks operating in the AMS are used for broadband, airborne data-links to support remote sensing, etc., applications.
+Systems and networks operating in the AMS are used for broadband, data-links including aircraft to aircraft, to support various applications, such as remote sensing for earth sciences, land management, and energy distribution.

+These aeronautical mobile system (uplink, downlink and air-air) operations support security, law enforcement, and humanitarian assistance efforts throughout the 4 400-4 990 MHz frequency range or portions thereof.
+Given the unpredictable nature of these tasks, immediate operations can be required at any time, and advanced planning is not possible.
+Additionally, some operations can also take place in international airspace and waters/outside national borders (e.g. to fight against piracy, to escort ships, for deep sea rescue, for search and rescue/emergency operations at sea, etc).
+It can be single link involving AMS (and/or MMS) stations or a mesh networks involving several AMS stations (and/or MMS) stations.

 [Editor’s Note: the section needs to be specified taking into account the actual use of AMS, including use in international airspace.
 It should also be reflected that AMS is not safety service in this band]

 2 Operational deployment